 France has endless sun-and-sand potential.
 In the far north, there are white cliffs and the old-fashioned seaside resorts of the English Channel (Manche in French), and over on the Mediterranean coast, the conditions are perfect for snorkeling, with warm waters and rocky coves.

 Powerful North Atlantic storms rip apart the rugged coast of Brittany, while surfers pull into heaving tubes in the southwest.
-With so many places to lay down your towel, it can be hard to know where to begin.
-Let us point you to the best beaches in France.
+With so many places to lay down your towel, it can be hard to know where to begin but don't worry – here's our pick of the best beaches in France.

 Best beach in Corsica for families, paradise seekers, and honeymooners

 There’s nowhere in the Mediterranean quite like Corsica.
 Thanks to fierce local resistance, strong environmental protection and tight building rules, the coastline of this rugged, mountainous island has been spared the rampant tourism overdevelopment that has scarred so many Mediterranean beaches.
 The result is an island where ancient coastal forests still dominate, and dusty footpaths lead to serene white sands.

 The island has a beach for every mood, but none can be more classically beautiful than Palombaggia, in the sun trap southeast.
 Rose-tinged granite boulders, electric-blue waters, stumpy olive trees and sugar-white sands make it look like the French stole this beach from the Seychelles.

 Planning tip: Although it’s generally undeveloped, Palombaggia is far from undiscovered, and in July and August, it can be a struggle to find anywhere to put your towel down.
 Come in June or September and early October for some peace.

 Best beach in northwest France for families, sailors, and seals